mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial2/README.md

 <br/>

 <!--Add: Text with Interactive Map.
 You can bring any project from mapbox editor, using the iframe method.
 In tutorial 4, we go over Mapbox basics, to make such an interactive map in mapbox editor.

-Following is the code that you copy/paste from mapbox editor:
-<iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/c4sr.p194inbb/attribution,zoompan,zoomwheel,geocoder,share.html?access_token=pk.eyJ1IjoiYzRzciIsImEiOiJjaWdhN2ptaHkwZmxidWxrcnBscjM5N2trIn0.Rcac0rnnmYf2eXZOL0tT5A'></iframe>

 Note: You can bring in any project, with the above code as long as you have your mapbox API key and map id -->